argeualcantara/atalntico-qa-test/docs/v1.0/service.md

 Ensure you have docker and docker-compose installed in your machine

-  1. `git clone git@github.com:argeualcantara/atlantico-qa-test.git` or you can just download the zip from main and create a repo in your account
+  1. You can fork this repo or you can just download the zip from main and create a repo in your account
   2. `cd atlantico-qa-test`
   3. `docker-compose up`
   4. `curl http://localhost:3000/users`